Roy and Buttler power England to 3-0 series win

 "There's a lot of cricket coming up in a short space of time which is very exciting.
 We've got great depth in the squad with more guys standing up on this trip and pushing up the competition in the squad which is just what we want to see.

-"I thought David Payne bowled brilliant on debut, Brydon Carse looks exciting, I was impressed with Phil Salt.
-There is this deep pool of players that our pushing the game forward for us in English cricket."
+"I thought David Payne bowled brilliantly on debut, Brydon Carse looks exciting, I was impressed with Phil Salt.
+There is this deep pool of players that are pushing the game forward for us in English cricket."

 Netherlands captain Scott Edwards: "We took some good learnings from the series, the boys will be better for it and we'll come back harder in our next series.